Principal, Seftcorp Law

 Professional Memberships & Community Participation:

-- IR Global - Australian Representative for Commercial Law, Member of its commercial law and Asia-Pacific committees
+IR Global - Australian Representative for Commercial Law, past member of its commercial law and Asia-Pacific committees

 Bachelor of Laws, Bachelor of Economics – University of Sydney

 The principal of Seftcorp Law, Grant Sefton, is an experienced practitioner in corporate and commercial law at a national and international level, having had in excess of 34 years’ experience in these fields in Newcastle, Sydney and Melbourne.
 His clients include a host of leading public and private sector clients throughout Australia.